Fordham Tri-State Tick Risk

 Tick Index

-The Fordham Tick Index is provided as a weekly public service by Fordham University and is based on both current and historical data from one site in Westchester County, N.Y.
+The Fordham Tick Index is provided as a weekly public service by Fordham University and is based on both current and historical data from the Louis Calder Center, Fordham's Biological Field Station in Westchester County, N.Y.
 It is an estimate only.
 Actual risk may vary geographically.
 Therefore, always take precautions to prevent tick bites when outdoors.

 Regional Map for Tick Index including: Manhattan, Bronx, Queens, Brooklyn, Staten Island, Nassau, Suffolk, Hudson, Essex